Skip to product information

 • Unique piece.

-In this letter to his daughter, in an intimate and affectionate tone, he shares professional news, such as the “literary frenzy” he was experiencing, mentioning plays such as Procura-se uma rosa , Chacina em Barros and the daring A Última Ceia , which he himself predicts will result in his excommunication, for reinterpreting Christianity from a Marxist perspective.
+In this letter to his daughter, in an intimate and affectionate tone, he shares professional news, such as the "literary frenzy" he was experiencing, mentioning plays like "Looking for a Rose ," "Massacre in Barros," and the daring " The Last Supper ," which he himself predicts will result in his excommunication for reinterpreting Christianity from a Marxist perspective.

-There are amusing passages, such as when he says he is “a Turk who is very keen on business” , celebrating the profits from his publishing company, or when he talks about the new “Brazilian snooker table” and the small swimming pool in the future house designed by Oscar Niemeyer.
+There are amusing passages, such as when he says he's "a damn good Turk at business," celebrating the profits from his publishing house, or when he talks about the new "Brazilian-style snooker" and the small swimming pool of his future house designed by Oscar Niemeyer.
 He naturally mentions names like Tom Jobim and even the Beatles.
-The letter mixes erudition, irony and paternal affection, offering a charming portrait of a Vinicius in full artistic and emotional maturity.
+The letter mixes erudition, irony, and paternal affection, offering a charming portrait of Vinicius in his full artistic and emotional maturity.

-“I presented myself to Itamaraty shortly after the change of government, but the said government decided to forget me – which is very honorable for me, but all too convenient, as I am in the midst of a literary frenzy.”
+“I presented myself to Itamaraty soon after the change of government, but they decided to forget about me – which is very honorable for me, but all the more convenient, since I am in the midst of a literary frenzy.”

-This passage is perhaps the most revealing: it shows that, although he was still formally linked to Itamaraty, Vinicius was already removed from his diplomatic duties in practice.
-The “change of government” he refers to is probably the inauguration of Jânio Quadros in January 1961.
-Vinicius interprets the fact that he was not called up again with irony and relief: he feels “honored” to be forgotten and, at the same time, grateful, because this allows him to dedicate himself intensely to artistic creation!
+This passage is perhaps the most revealing: it shows that, although formally still linked to Itamaraty (the Brazilian Ministry of Foreign Affairs), Vinicius was already, in practice, removed from his diplomatic duties.
+The "change of government" he refers to is probably the inauguration of Jânio Quadros in January 1961.
+Vinicius interprets with irony and relief the fact that he was not called upon again: he feels "honored" to be forgotten and, at the same time, grateful, as this allows him to dedicate himself intensely to artistic creation!

-Thus, this important letter — signed in handwriting as “Dad” (father) — reveals the moment of transition and distancing from diplomacy in the life of the genius Vinicius de Moraes, marked by creative freedom and a clear priority for literature, music and theater.
+Thus, this important letter — signed in handwriting as “Dad” — reveals the moment of transition and distancing from diplomacy in the life of the genius Vinicius de Moraes, marked by creative freedom and a clear priority given to literature, music, and theater.

 View full details